jamesh487-ui/roscoe-website/README.md

-# TradeDesk Website
+# Roscoe Website

-Marketing website for TradeDesk.
-This is a standalone Vite/React app kept inside the main local TradeDesk workspace, but it has its own GitHub repo and Vercel project.
+Marketing website for Roscoe.
+This is a standalone Vite/React app kept inside the main local Roscoe workspace, but it has its own GitHub repo and Vercel project.

 ## Local Development